bhatti/PlexServices/README.md

 ### Building War file
-PlexService uses embedded Netty server by default for hosting web services but here is you can deploy inside a war file using any J2EE compatible container such as Tomcat, Jetty, JBoss, etc.
+PlexServices uses embedded Netty server by default for hosting web services but here is you can deploy inside a war file using any J2EE compatible container such as Tomcat, Jetty, JBoss, etc.

 Define a class to add your services, e.g.
 ```java